 Screenflex Room Dividers ~ How do we use Room Dividers?
 Let’s Count the Ways

-By their very nature of being both religious based and community based, most churches have at least two large open rooms.
+By their very nature of being both religious based and community-based, most churches have at least two large open rooms.
 The first is the sanctuary where the congregation worships, holds ceremonies and other various rites.
-The second open room has many different names.
-Whether you refer to it as the Fellowship Hall, Family Life Center, Multi Purpose Room, Basement, or even Gymnatorium, all these names refer to the same basic type of room.
-These names refer to a large open room to be used for church based programs/events other than worship.
+The second open room has many names.
+Whether you refer to it as the Fellowship Hall, Family Life Center, Multi-Purpose Room, Basement, or even Gymnatorium, all these names refer to the same basic type of room.
+These names refer to a large open room to be used for church-based programs/events other than worship.
 Open rooms are both needed and useful for large gatherings from Awana and Cub Scout meetings to teen dances and wedding receptions.
 However, what do you do when the large room would be more functional if it was divided into several smaller rooms for Sunday School classes or other purposes?

 The answer obviously is to use Room Dividers!
-In their purest form, there are 3 different types of Room Dividers commonly used in churches today.
+There are 3 different types of Room Dividers commonly used in churches today.